Kaldei/KDN/source/content/cicd/GIT.md

 ````

  >
- > Change author and committer names for each commit authored by a specific name.
+ > Change author and committer names for each commit authored by a specific name (keep original commit date).

  >
  > **<font color=red>git push --all origin --force</font>**</br>